wattie2k1/material-rounded/README.md

-# material-rounded
+# material-rounded theme for home assistant

 [![hacs][hacs-badge]][hacs-url]

-material-rounded home assistant theme
+This home assistant theme has been inspired by the rounded theme and adds a sleek and lightweight material optic to your home assistant installation.

 <!-- Badges -->